designfrontier/modernwebworkshop/README.md

 ##THANKS
 Thanks for coming!
 Hope you had/have a fantastic time :-)

 If you have questions [shoot me an email](mailto:daniel@designfrontier.net) or hit me on [twitter](http://twitter.com/daniel_sellers).
 I'll do my best to answer.
-You can also check [my website](http://designfrontier.net) for articles on web development... you know if you ever gt bored.
+You can also check [my website](http://designfrontier.net) for articles on web development... you know if you ever get bored.